 Reduce your caffeine

-- Switch to decaf.
 Don’t listen to people who say it doesn’t taste as good – there are plenty of blends that taste great.
 My favorite is Melitta Classic Decaf, followed by Dunkin’ Donuts Decaf.
 The Melitta in particular actually tastes better than a lot of caffeinated blends you can buy.

-- If you choose to go cold-turkey, do it during a time when your life isn’t very demanding.
+3. If you choose to go cold turkey, do it during a time when your life isn’t very demanding.
 Expect withdrawal headaches and fatigue.

-- I used ginseng or Vitamin B-12 supplements to boost my energy to the level I was used to.
+5. I used ginseng or Vitamin B-12 supplements to boost my energy to the level I was used to.
 After about a week, my normal energy levels returned and I didn’t need the supplements anymore.
 I found I actually had more energy than I’d had with caffeine.

-- Switch from coffee to black tea, then to green tea, then to decaf herbal.
+8. Switch from coffee to black tea, then to green tea, then to decaf herbal.
 This brings your caffeine intake down in stages, and has also worked for some friends of mine.

-If you want to cut out all caffeine, remember to switch to caffeine-free sodas as well as cutting out coffee and tea.
+If you want to cut out all caffeine, remember to eventually switch to caffeine-free sodas as well as cutting out coffee and tea.
 You’ll have plenty to choose from, and I can’t tell any taste difference from the caffeinated versions.